psycopg/psycopg/README.rst

     cd psycopg

-Please note that the repository contains the source code of several Python
+Please note that the repository contains the source code of several Python packages, which may have different requirements:
-packages: that's why you don't see a ``setup.py`` here.
-The packages may have different requirements:

 - The ``psycopg`` directory contains the pure python implementation of ``psycopg``.
 The package has only a runtime dependency on the ``libpq``, the